onlyafly/number-headings-obsidian/README.md

 ## Version History

+### 1.14.1 (WORK IN PROGRESS)

+* Added option to turn off automatic numbering for specific files.
+See <https://github.com/onlyafly/number-headings-obsidian/issues/43>.

 ### 1.14.0 (Sep 21, 2023)

 * Fixed bug where you could no longer automatically insert settings on a per document basis.
 See <https://github.com/onlyafly/number-headings-obsidian/issues/54>.